ivonunes/birdie/README.md

 Please consult the `INSTALL` and `COPYING` files for more information.

 * **Website**
-Projects's oficial website at http://birdieapp.github.io
+Projects's official website at http://birdieapp.github.io

 * **Bugs**
 To report bugs, please use our Git repository at http://github.com/birdieapp/birdie.